 If you're not enrolled when you first become eligible, or as allowed under Special Enrollment above, you cannot be enrolled until Alyeska Pipeline Service Company's next "open enrollment" period.
 An open enrollment period occurs once a year unless otherwise set by Alyeska Pipeline Service Company.
-During this period, eligible retirees can enroll or drop their dependent's coverage under this plan.
+During this period, eligible employees and their dependents can enroll for coverage under this plan.